mwambajoakim/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Only sort keys of the first level (don’t sort keys of a dictionary inside the main dictionary)
 - Dictionary values can have any type
 - No imported modules

+## 07 - This function replaces or adds key/value in a dictionary.
+- Prototype: `def update_dictionary(a_dictionary, key, value):`
+- `key` argument will be always a string
+- `value` argument will be any type
+- If a key exists in the dictionary, the value will be replaced
+- If a key doesn’t exist in the dictionary, it will be created
+- No imported modules